 Robert King has chronicled conflicts for the last 20 years from war torn Bosnia, Afghanistan, Chechnya, Rwanda, Iraq, Syria, Kosovo, Azerbaijan, Mexico, Albania, and many other global hot spots.
 His work in images are published in leading news publications and his videos are broadcasted around the globe.
 His career as a photojournalist is chronicled in…

-James Whitlow Delano has lived in Asia for 20 years.
-His work has been awarded internationally: the Alfred Eisenstadt Award (from Columbia University and Life Magazine), Leica’s Oskar Barnack, Picture of the Year International, PDN and others.
-Delano’s series on Kabul’s drug detox and psychiatric hospital was awarded 1st place in the 2008 NPPA Best…
+James Whitlow Delano has lived in Asia for over 20 years.
+His work has been awarded internationally: the Alfred Eisenstadt Award (from Columbia University and Life Magazine), Leica’s Oskar Barnack, Picture of the Year International, NPPA Best of Photojournalism, PDN and others for work from China, Japan, Afghanistan and Burma, etc. His first monograph book,…

 I have worked as a photojournalist, art director, designer and illustrator.
 I currently maintain a design and commercial photography studio in Provo, Utah.